Working with Media Components

 Customising a media component

-2. A number of media properties will be displayed.
-The properties available will depend on the media component selected.
+- The properties available will depend on the media component selected.
 See below for full details.

-4. Save the article to apply changes.
+- Save the article to apply any changes.

 Images

-• Selecting an image component displays the image properties tab.
+- Selecting an image component displays the 'Image Properties Tab'.

-• 'Add Image' - Upload an image and embed into the image component.
+- Add Image - Upload an image and embed into the image component.

-• 'Crop' icon - Access to the cropping feature.
+- Crop - Access to the cropping feature.

-• 'Full Bleed' - Fits the image to the full width of the page, removing padding.
+- Full Bleed - Fits the image to the full width of the page, removing padding.

-• 'Use RAW' - Images uploaded to Canvasflow are automatically optimised, selecting to use the RAW image makes use of the original un-optimised file.
+- Use RAW - Images uploaded to Canvasflow are automatically optimised.
+This option forces Canvasflow to use the original un-optimised RAW file.

-• 'Force Full Width' - Enlarge an image to ensure it fits the entire width of the device it's being seen on.
-If the raw image is much smaller than the width of the article, some pixelation may occur when using this property.
+- Force Full Width - Enlarge an image to ensure it fits the entire width of the device.
+If the RAW image is much smaller than the width of the article, some pixelation may occur when using this option.

-• 'Make Unselectable' - Change whether the image is selectable in the final article.
-(Only applicable when connected to a Pugpig Publish channel)
+- Make Unselectable - Toggle whether the image is selectable in the final published article.
+This only applies when connected to a Pugpig Publish channel.

 Gallery